An open suitcase on a sandy beach, containing the Statue of Liberty, the U.S. Capitol, and an American flag, symbolizing travel to the United States.

 Documents you will need when arriving in the US

-When arriving in the U.S., you’ll typically need the following documents:
+When arriving in the US, you’ll typically need the following documents:

 • Valid passport with a visa (if applicable).